Immediate stress relief

 - You will notice that your breath becomes longer and deeper

-The ancient yogi’s recognised the importance of the heart as a principal connecting point to your inner being.
-As soon as you turn your attention inwards, towards the heart, practically instantaneously, your breath rate starts to slow and you will feel so much calmer.
+As soon as you turn your attention inwards, towards the heart, practically instantaneously, our breath rate starts to slow and you will feel calmer.